 Selecting the best medication for an adult with ADHD can be a process of trial and error.
-The most effective type of medication and its timing and dosage depends on a person’s history, genetics, and response to the drug.
+The best medication for adult ADHD depends on a person’s history, genetics, and response to the drug.

 Attention deficit hyperactivity disorder (ADHD) is one of the most common neurodevelopmental disorders healthcare professionals diagnose in children.
 It often continues into adulthood, and increasing numbers of people receive a diagnosis later in life.

 The condition makes it difficult for a person to focus, stay organized, feel calm, and manage impulses.

 Medications help adults with ADHD manage symptoms so they can focus, do better at work, and improve interactions with friends and families.